MWGiel/hack-and-snack-Cybersecurity-notes-/notes/CWES_HTB_Notes/SQL_Injection.md

 With Boolean Based SQL injection, we can use SQL conditional statements to control whether the page returns any output at all, 'i.e., original query response,' if our conditional statement returns true.
 As for Time Based SQL injections, we use SQL conditional statements that delay the page response if the conditional statement returns true using the Sleep() function.

 Finally, in some cases, we may not have direct access to the output whatsoever, so we may have to direct the output to a remote location, 'i.e., DNS record,' and then attempt to retrieve it from there.
 This is known as Out-of-band SQL injection.
+## Comments
+Just like any other language, SQL allows the use of comments as well.
+Comments are used to document queries or ignore a certain part of the query.
+We can use two types of line comments with MySQL -- and #, in addition to an in-line comment /**/ (though this is not usually used in SQL injections).
+> SELECT * FROM logins WHERE username='admin'-- ' AND password = 'something';